IBM/WCA-AnsibleLightspeed-L3/docs/index.md

 IBM watsonx Code Assistant is the flagship offering in a suite of generative AI code assistant products, which also include offerings for Ansible Automation Platform (IBM watsonx Code Assistant for Red Hat Ansible Lightspeed) and IBM Systems modernization (IBM watsonx Code Assistant for Z).

-The solution accelerates software development tasks with AI-powered capabilities including context-aware code generation, explanation, documentation, translation, and unit test generation.
+These solutions accelerate software development tasks with AI-powered capabilities including context-aware code generation, explanation, documentation, translation, and unit test generation.
 It does so while maintaining the principles of trust, security, and compliance with regards to IBM client's data and intellectual property.
 Developers and IT Operators can utilize WCA to speed up application modernization efforts and generate Ansible-based automation jobs to rapidly scale out (or scale up) IT environments.

 ---